 My New Bedtime Routine

 The simple changes I decided to make every night before bed were hindering me.
-A New routine needed to be made.
+A new routine needed to be made.

 I started by setting the standard of no internet of any kind after 9pm.
 I actually shoot for 8pm but it doesn’t always happen.
 This helps my brain to realize I’m going into rest mode.

 After 9pm I do not take calls.
 My parents used to do this and I think it’s brilliant.
-Respectful people should and would not call after 9pm unless it was an emergency so this made perfect sense for us.
+Respectful people should and would not call or text after 9pm unless it was an emergency so this made perfect sense for us.

-In my room and the areas I prepare for bed in we have opted for softer lighting.
+In my room, and the areas I prepare for bed in, we have opted for softer lighting.
 My brain responds to this and knows that I’m slowing down for the night.

 The BEST thing we found was something my husband had started taking to help his joints.
 He’s from a family that has bad knees.
 Enter collagen, to help protect his joints.